CSGP Strangle Strategy

 Frequently asked questions

-The breakeven for the CSGP strangle priced on this page is roughly $27.73 and $37.28 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the CSGP strangle priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CSGP market-implied 1-standard-deviation expected move is approximately 15.11%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The current CSGP market-implied 1-standard-deviation expected move is approximately 15.42%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.